 - Preference is given to junior investigators, however, senior investigators whose application represents a clear departure from their previous work, are also encouraged to apply.

-- Applicants will be required to identify two co-investigators; one who is a ACTRI member, and another who is a member of a community agency outside of ACTRI and academia.
+- Applicants will be required to identify two co-investigators; one who is an ACTRI member, and another who is a member of a community agency outside of ACTRI and academia.
 Community agency co-investigators who also hold academic appointments can be members of the research team.
 However, they do not fulfill the non-academic co-investigator requirement.
 Applications without a non-academic co-investigator will not be considered.
 A letter identifying the role of the community-based co-investigator that is on the stationary of the proposed community-based agency partner is required.

-- Funded Applicants – the UC San Diego/SDSU Academic PI and the community partners, will be required to meet with ACTRI Community Engagement faculty prior to final award notice, and during the funding period at the request of the ACTRI Standing Pilot Committee.
+- Funded Applicants – the UC San Diego/SDSU/other Academic PIs and the community partners will be required to meet with ACTRI Community Engagement faculty prior to final award notice, and during the funding period at the request of the ACTRI Standing Pilot Committee.

 - Funded Applicants must agree to submit all required reports (fiscal and programmatic) and other requests for information at the request of the Pilot Standing Committee and/or ACTRI Administrative Leadership.

 - Funded Applicants (academic and community co-investigators) must agree to present their projects at ACTRI-hosted forums and to advise ACTRI on other community-academic endeavors.